Border Reiver Surnames

 Raiders beyond control

-The Union of the Crowns in 1603 largely brought about an end to Border Reiving activity, though mosstroopers and horse thieves were still active in the borders throughout the seventeenth century.
+The crowning of James VI of Scotland as King of England in 1603 largely brought about an end to Border Reiving activity, though mosstroopers and horse thieves were still active in the borders throughout the seventeenth century.
 It did not help that thieving activities were sometimes supported by the very men who were supposed to be keeping the Border Reivers under control.
 Indeed in 1701 a horse thief confessed that:

 As stability, Law and order were brought to the Border region following the accession of James I to the throne in 1603, the activities of the Border Reivers gradually came to an end.
-Some of the most troublesome reivers were transported to Northern Ireland but many of the reiver’s descendants became keelmen on Tyneside, or Northumberland and Durham pitmen.
-Some emigrated to Australia and America and of course the first man on the moon was an Armstrong, descended from the Border Reivers of that name.
+Some of the most troublesome reivers were transported to Northern Ireland but many reiver descendants worked as coal miners in Northumberland and Durham.
+Some descendants emigrated to Australia and America and of course the first man on the moon was an Armstrong, descended from Border Reivers of that name.

 Blackmail and Red-Handed